the-aerospace-corporation/gps_frames/README.md

 ## AI Disclosure

 Generative AI was used to assist in the development of this module.
 All logic and techniques were developed without the use of AI.
-The AI model used was Gemini 3 Pro (High).
+Following AI models were used: Gemini 3 Pro (High), Gemini 3 Flash, Claude Opus 4.5.
 The first version containing any AI generated information is version 3.0.0.
 The final version without any AI generated information is version [2.8.2](https://github.com/the-aerospace-corporation/gps_frames/releases/tag/2.8.2).

 ## Licence
 The `gps_frames` module is released under the GNU AGPL v3 license.